mshockwave/portfolio/content/blog/llvm-codegen-legalization.md

 [^3]: At the time of writing, the codegen pipeline hasn't migrated to using the _new_ PassManager yet, while the middle-end had wrapped up the migration years ago.

-Several different ISel stratgies co-existing in LLVM at this moment.
+Several different ISel strategies co-existing in LLVM at this moment.
 Here, we're focusing on **SelectionDAG ISel** first, which is the primary one implemented by every targets.
-This ISel turns instrutions in each basic block into a DAG, different from the "linear" representation of instructions as we seen in LLVM IR.
+This ISel turns instructions in each basic block into a DAG, different from the "linear" representation of instructions as we seen in LLVM IR.

 We can roughly divide SelectionDAG ISel further into 4 steps, they are:
   1. Building SelectionDAG